kidfearless/SboxQuirks/README.md

 This document is intended to give a quick reference to some of the quirks and features that S&box(sbox from here on) has.
 Hopefully it will save some headaches in the future when more people start programming more.

+Assume most methods are only ran on the server, as that seems to be the default.
+A notable exception to this is instead the constructor of an Entity.
+Even if a property is networked and available to the client, the code that references it might not be running on the client.

 ## [General]
 Entities aren't always available on the client, it *might* be due to their transmission state.